bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ## Dynamic tokens

-A number of our APIs authenticate with JSON web tokens, or _JWTs_.
-JWTs authorize both the requestor and the recipient because they contain a signed payload that the recipient must successfully decrypt before working with the transmitted data.
-Some JWTs can be used an unlimited number of times within an expiration window; others must be unique to each request.
+Several of our APIs authenticate with JSON web tokens, or _JWTs_.
+JWTs authorize both the requester and the recipient because they contain a signed payload that the recipient must successfully decrypt before working with the transmitted data.
+Some JWTs can be used unlimited times within an expiration window; others must be unique to each request.

 Our JWT-based authentication schemes fall into the following categories:
 * The user passes a [BigCommerce-generated JWT](#bigcommerce-generated-jwts) as part of the value of the `Authorization` header